Navigating Consurction Risks

 4. 3rd Party Losses & Contract Liability

 When you run an active building site, you are legally responsible for the safety of people passing by or visiting.
-If your project causes injury to an outsider or accidentally damages neighbouring properties, you could face massive legal costs.
+If your project causes injury to an outsider or accidentally damages neighbouring properties, you could face massive liability and legal costs.

 Example: A delivery driver walks onto your site to drop off paperwork, trips over a stray piece of rebar, breaks their ankle, and sues your company for medical bills and lost wages.